AliceTheHive/ai-projects/aind-sudoku/README.md

 # Artificial Intelligence Nanodegree
-## Introductory Project: Diagonal Sudoku Solver
+## Diagonal Sudoku Solver

+I will try to explain the intuition behind the AI sudoku solver

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?